"Life is sad, believe me, Missy, when you’re born to be a sissy, without the vim and verve . . ."

 1985: Honored with the Pilgrim Award from the Science Fiction Research Association for lifetime achievement in science-fiction scholarship.

 1987: Senior fellow at Cornell University's Society for the Humanities.

-1988: Takes his first tenured academic position as professor of comparative literature at the University of Massachusetts at Amherst.
+1988: Delany accepts his first tenured position as a professor in the Comparative Literature Department at the University of Massachusetts at Amherst.

 1989: Wins his second Hugo Award for his autobiography The Motion of Light in Water, is included by Lambda Book Report among its "Fifty Men and Women Who Have Done Most to Change Our Attitudes Toward Gayness in the Last Hundred Years," wins the lifetime achievement award from the Dark Room, the black students’ collective at Harvard University.

-1991: Begins living with a previously homeless street vendor Dennis Rickett; their relationship (which endures to this day) is the subject of the autobiographical graphic novel Bread & Wine: An Erotic Tale of New York (drawings by Mia Wolff).
+1991: Delany begins living with a previously homeless street vendor Dennis Rickett; their relationship (which endures to this day) is the subject of the autobiographical graphic novel Bread & Wine: An Erotic Tale of New York (drawings by Mia Wolff) 1995/2012.

 1993: Receives the William Whitehead Memorial Award for lifetime achievement in gay and lesbian writing.